-(ii) If within the thirty days the law enforcement agency arrests or extradites the individual, the county agency shall take appropriate action to remove the individual from the assistance group if he or she is no longer a member of the household.
+(ii) When the law enforcement agency arrests or extradites the individual within thirty days, the county agency shall take appropriate action to remove the individual from the assistance group if he or she is no longer a member of the household.

-(iii) If by the end of the thirty days the law enforcement agency has not been able to arrest or extradite the individual, the county agency shall take appropriate action to impose ineligibility under this section for as long as the law enforcement agency continues to take appropriate action to arrest or extradite the individual and provides written documentation.
+(iii) When the law enforcement agency has not been able to arrest or extradite the individual by the end of the thirty days, the county agency shall take appropriate action to impose ineligibility under this rule for as long as the law enforcement agency continues to take appropriate action to arrest or extradite the individual and provides written documentation.

-(iv) If within the thirty days the law enforcement agency indicates it will not attempt to arrest or extradite the individual or that the individual is not fleeing, the county agency shall not impose ineligibility under this section.
+(iv) When the law enforcement agency indicates it will not attempt to arrest or extradite the individual within thirty days or that the individual is not fleeing, the county agency shall not impose ineligibility under this rule.

-(3) The following time-limited penalties result in the denial or termination of OWF:
+(3) What time-limited penalties result in the denial or termination of OWF?

-(a) Termination of employment without just cause as set forth in section 5107.26 of the Revised Code results in the imposition of a six month period of ineligibility for OWF.
+(a) Termination of employment without just cause as described in section 5107.26 of the Revised Code results in the imposition of a six month period of ineligibility for OWF.